 Plan for new dual carriageway between Preston and South Ribble ditched for ‘junction improvements’

+Plan for new dual carriageway between Preston and South Ribble ditched in favour ‘junction improvements’

 and live on Freeview channel 276